bongnv/bongnv.com/blog/2025-02-28-coding-conventions-as-code.md

 This blog explores how to make coding conventions an integral part of the source code.
 With tools like ArchUnit, it becomes possible to automatically verify that a Java project follows the agreed rules.
 This approach not only saves time but also maintains high code quality without relying solely on manual review.

-## Coding Convention as Code
+## Coding Conventions as Code

-Coding Convention as Code transforms traditional style guidelines into automated checks.
-Instead of relying on documents and manual reviews, rules are defined directly in code—ensuring that they are continuously enforced as the project evolves.
+Coding Convention as Code is an idea to transform traditional style guidelines into automated checks within the code.
+Instead of relying on documents and manual reviews, rules are defined directly in the codebase, ensuring they are continuously enforced as the project evolves.

 By integrating these checks into the development process with tools like ArchUnit, instant feedback is provided when something doesn't match the agreed standards.
 For example, a test can immediately flag when Logger fields are not declared as private, static, and final.